Jodiechou/Jodiechou.github.io/_pages/about.md

 - Xiaohang Tang, BS student at the University of Liverpool (2022), now a PhD student at Virginia Polytechnic Institute and State University (Co-advise with Prof. Danushka Bollegala)
 - Gaifan Zhang, BS student at the University of Liverpool (2022), now an MS student at Columbia University in the City of New York (Co-advise with Prof. Danushka Bollegala)
 - Saeth Wannasuphoprasit, MS student at the University of Liverpool (2022), now a Data Scientist at Volkswagen Group of America, Innovation and Engineering Center California (IECC) (Co-advise with Prof. Danushka Bollegala)
-- Haochen Luo, BS student at the University of Liverpool (2021), now an MS student at Oxford University (Co-advise with Prof. Danushka Bollegala)
+- Haochen Luo, BS student at the University of Liverpool (2021), MS student at Oxford University (Co-advise with Prof. Danushka Bollegala)

 # 💻 Professional Services
 ***Tutorial Instructor***